Halsenbach

-Halsenbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Halsenbach (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Hunsrück-Mittelrhein, whose seat is in Emmelshausen.

 Geography

 Location

 The municipality lies in the Hunsrück about 2 km north of Emmelshausen and roughly 7 km west of the Rhine.
 The municipality's area is 1 003 ha and its elevation is 410 m above sea level.

 Constituent communities

 Three outlying communities belong to Halsenbach named Ehr, Ehrerheide and Mermicherhof.

 History

 During building work on the Autobahn A 61 (Ludwigshafen-Koblenz), an Iron Age burying ground was unearthed, and in 1971 a dig was conducted there.
 The burying ground itself is a group of 13 individual barrows arranged along a trail leading across the Hunsrück and in places the heights along the Rhine, which was expanded in Roman times.
 For some of the cremations, the barrow was raised right over the charred funeral pyre.
 Among the grave goods that were worthiest of note were an open-worked belthook and an iron belt ring.
 The ceramics that were preserved, among them a thrown clay bottle, date the burying ground to the later Hunsrück-Eifel Culture (eras IIA to IIB), or the second fourth of the 5th century BC to the earlier half of the 3rd century BC.

 In the Middle Ages, the village belonged to the Gallenscheider Gericht (“Gallenscheid Court”) and thereby, beginning in the 14th century, to the Electorate of Trier.
 Beginning in 1794, Halsenbach lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

 Halsenbach lies almost on the Hunsrückbahn.
 When this railway was built about 1900, though, “Halsenbach Station” was built so far from the village that a new village quickly sprang up there.
 Since then, the amalgamation of the outlying centre of Ehr has put Halsenbach itself on the line, and it now has its own station.